 So how much of your Perry pears are rotten?
 Ten percent, perhaps.
 Are we going to toss them out just because they have passed their sell-by date?
 No sirree!

-After they have come out of the pressure cooker, with about a litre of water, and then cooled, pour the mixture through a fine muslin cloth directly into your five litre bucket.
-Add two or more tablespoons of raw honey; the more you add, the stronger your cider will be.
+After they have come out of the pressure cooker, with about a litre of water, and then cooled, pour the mixture through a fine muslin-cloth directly into your five litre bucket.
+Add two or more tablespoons of raw honey; the more you use, the stronger your cider will be.

 Add the ice to get the temperature of the wort down as quickly as possible; that is fundamental to all brewing.